 Reader: Hi Dr Dana.
 I just did my pregnancy test and got a positive result.
-I believe I’m in the 5th week as of now.
-When should I go visit my gynecologist and what should I expect during the first visit?
+I believe I’m in the fifth week as of now.
+When should I go to visit my gynaecologist and what should I expect during the first visit?

 Dr Dana: You can visit any doctor and get a blood test done.
 This test will tell you how much of the pregnancy hormone, Human Choroid Gonadotrophin (HCG), is in your blood and approximately how far along you are.

-This HCG/progesterone system sticks around till about 12-14 weeks until the placenta is fully functional and takes over progesterone production.
-At that point the cyst goes away and HCG levels drop and aren’t needed.
+This HCG/progesterone system sticks around for about 12-14 weeks until the placenta is fully functional and takes over progesterone production.
+The cyst goes away and HCG levels drop at this point, and not needed.

-A way to calculate the Estimated Due Date (EDD) by dates is to subtract 3 from the month, and add 7 to the day, of the first day of your last menses.
+A way to calculate the Estimated Due Date (EDD) by dates is to subtract three from the month, and add seven to the day, of the first day of your last menstrual period (LMP).

 1. Full blood cell count (FBC).

 2. Blood typing and screening for Rh antibodies.

 3. Syphilis, hepatitis, gonorrhoea, chlamydia, and other sexually transmitted diseases (STDs), including human immunodeficiency virus (HIV).